Media portrayal of asexuality: Literature

 In works composed prior to the beginning of the twenty-first century, characters are generally automatically assumed to be (allo)sexual and the existence of a character's sexuality is usually never questioned.
-Sir Arthur Conan Doyle portrayed his character Sherlock Holmes as what would today be classified as asexual, with the intention to characterize him as solely driven by intellect and immune to the desires of the flesh.
+Several legendary characters are often interpreted as being aroace, including the Greek goddesses Hestia, Athena, Artemis, and Hecate and Kay, Galahad, Bors, the Grail heroine (Percival's sister), and Dinadan in Arthurian legend.
+Some researchers have found asexual resonances in the writings of 17th-century French poet Catherine Bernard.
+Arthur Conan Doyle portrayed his character Sherlock Holmes as what would today be classified as asexual, with the intention to characterize him as solely driven by intellect and immune to the desires of the flesh.
 Sue Bridehead in Thomas Hardy's 1895 novel, Jude the Obscure is portrayed as having an active aversion to sex and is considered by some to be an asexual character.

 There are various openly asexual authors, such as short story writer Morgan Bell, English model Yasmin Benoit, and YouTube personality Julie Sondra Decker.
 New Zealand writer Keri Hulme, the late atheist blogger Niki Massey and video game writer Mikey Neumann also identify as asexual.

+The 1976 Paul Zindel young adult coming-of-age novel Pardon Me, You're Stepping on My Eyeball! features a canonically asexual character, protagonist Edna Shinglebox, although the direct term "asexual" is not used (did not exist at the time the book was written).
+Instead, Edna's liberal, sex-positive parents worry that their daughter is "prudish" and that her total lack of interest in sex is a mental health issue.
+Edna does meet a boyfriend, eccentric student Louis "Marsh" Mellow, but she never expresses interest in sex with him and admits that she has no interest in sex; the two characters remain friends anyway.
+Kirkus Reviews made note of the harsh way in which Edna is treated for her lack of sexual interest, stating, "pretty but withdrawn Edna's only problem is her mother's pushy obsession with her getting a boyfriend."

 In 2017, Book Riot, highlighted a small number of books with asexual characters.
 Book Riot pointed to characters in Laini Taylor's Days of Blood & Starlight, J.L.
 Douglas's Lunaside, R.J.
 Anderson's Quicksilver, and Seanan McGuire Every Heart a Doorway.
 Tor.com pointed to some of the same books but also highlighted asexual characters in Guardian of the Dead, Banner of the Damned, and Clariel.
 In 2018, Bustle pointed to three writers who had books with asexual protagonists: Kathryn Ormsbee (Tash Hearts Tolstoy), Claire Kann (Let's Talk About Love), and Alice Oseman (Radio Silence).
 Oseman's 2020 novel Loveless specifically deals with the protagonist coming to terms with her asexual and aromantic identity while at university.
-Victoria 'Tori' Spring, a recurring character in their books was also confirmed asexual in a Tumblr publication.
+Victoria 'Tori' Spring, a recurring character in their books, was also confirmed asexual in a Tumblr publication.